 - Add 1 cup (240 mL) distilled water to a clean container.
 If you use tap water, boil it first to sterilize it, and then let it cool until it is lukewarm.

-Add 0.5 tsp (2.5 g) salt to the water.
+- Add 0.5 tsp (2.5 g) salt to the water.

-Add 0.5 tsp (2.5 g) baking soda.
+- Add 0.5 tsp (2.5 g) baking soda.